Sitronik/vue3-beautiful-chat/README.md

       }, // specifies the color scheme for the component
       alwaysScrollToBottom: false, // when set to true always scrolls the chat to the bottom when new events are in (new message, user starts typing...)
       messageStyling: true, // enables *bold* /emph/ _underline_ and such (more info at github.com/mattezza/msgdown)
-      messageMargin: { system: '25px auto' } // sets the margin for the system messages }
+      messageMargin: { system: '25px auto' }, // sets the margin for the system messages
+      acceptedFileTypes: ['image/*', 'audio/*'] // sets the accepted file types for the file input, in this example it accepts only images and audio files (omit to accept any type of file)
+    }
   },
   methods: {